Find out how you can save money and enjoy a hassle-free transfer when you send funds from the United States to Germany.

 How to compare transfer companies when transferring money to Germany

 - Exchange rates.
-The exchange rate that applies to your transaction can have a huge bearing on the affordability of your transaction, so search for a company that regularly offers competitive rates.
+The exchange rate that applies to your transaction can have a huge impact on the affordability of your transaction, so search for a company that regularly offers competitive rates.

 - Fees.
 Make sure you’re aware of any fees that will apply to your transfers, keeping in mind that companies with higher exchange rates may also have higher fees.